borkdude/deps.clj/API.md

-Returns a vector containing the JVM system property arguments to be passed to a new process to set its proxy system properties. proxy-info parameter is as returned from env-proxy-info.
+Returns a vector containing the JVM system property arguments to be passed to a new process to set its proxy system properties. proxy-info parameter is as returned from `get-proxy-info.`
 <p><sub><a href="https://github.com/borkdude/deps.clj/blob/master/src/borkdude/deps.clj#L446-L455">Source</a></sub></p>

 ## <a name="borkdude.deps/set-proxy-system-props!">`set-proxy-system-props!`</a><a name="borkdude.deps/set-proxy-system-props!"></a>